mgechev/angularjs-in-patterns/README.md

 }
 ```

-The most appropriate location to verify that the user is already authenticated is not the main controller.
-Anyway, this example aims to illustrates the most trivial way to reuse logic by using a base controller.
+This example aims to illustrates the most trivial way to reuse logic by using a base controller, anyway in production applications I don't recommend you to put your authorization logic in the controllers.
+The access to the different routes could be determined on a higher level of abstraction.

 The `ChildCtrl` is responsible for handling actions such as clicking the button with label `"Click"` and exposing the model to the view, by attaching it to the scope.